jimmyliang506/CSC350_FALL2022_Group_E/Laundry_Project/Laundry Project/Laundry/Readme.txt

-1.Run "Laundry Project\SQL\CreateDatabase.sql" on mysql clent to create database and tables, please notes that Admin/321 created by default
+1.Run "Laundry Project\CreateDatabase\CreateDatabase.sql" on mysql client to create database and tables, please notes that Admin/321 created by default

 2.Put the project code "Laundry Project\Laundry" into your webpage server, like xampp